 Cacao beans, after they are picked, fermented, dried, roasted, and crushed, become part of the world’s favorite chocolate confections.
 Although demand for all types of chocolate remains high, the market for dark chocolate, premium, and “sustainable” chocolates is particularly robust.

-The most people from the street usually at the beginning try to stop cat peeing on carpet.
+The most people from the street usually at the beginning try to make cat spraying no more.